shkherad/rails-activerecord-many-to-many/README.md

 Fork, clone, branch (training), and `bundle install`.

-Next, create your database, migrate, and seed.
+Next, create your database, and migrate.

-Follow along with your instructor, closing your laptop if requested.

 ## Lab: ERDs